 The primary benefit of improving your corporate social responsibility is the improvement in your corporate reputation.

-Improving your corporate reputation, in turn, has significant and reaching benefits, including financial impacts like reducing turnover, broadening audience, and increasing consumer trust.
+Improving your corporate reputation, in turn, has significant and far-reaching benefits, including financial impacts such as reducing employee turnover, raising productivity levels in the workplace, broadening your audience and increasing consumer trust.

-CSR improves your reputation by creating a safety net of positive perception and online information.
-This safety net helps diminish the effect of negative online information and can protect your business against the effects of a reputation crisis.
+CSR also improves your reputation by creating a safety net of positive perception and online information.
+This safety net helps diminish the effect of negative online information and can protect your business against the fallout of a reputation crisis.

 For example, a study from the University of California, Berkeley showed that firms with better CSR ratings maintained higher stock prices after product recalls than firms with lower scores.